osuTitanic/hook/README.md

 ## Usage

 Throw in the release executable for the correct .NET Framework version to the osu! directory.
 A configuration file will be automatically created.
+The .NET Framework 4 loader executable should be compatible with osu! versions that use .NET Framework 2.0, however if you encounter any issues - try to use the .NET Framework 2.0 build and report an issue!

 > [!TIP]
-> osu! versions before 2015 require the .NET Framework 2.0 build.
-Cuttingedge since April 2015 and Stable since November 2015 require the .NET Framework 4 build.
+> osu! versions before 2015 ran on .NET Framework 2.0.
+Cuttingedge since April 2015 and Stable since November 2015 use .NET Framework 4.

 ### Configuration